NoahThatsWack/noahthatswack/README.md

-## Welcome to my GitHub profile, you filthy nerds!
+## Welcome to my GitHub, you filthy nerds!

-My name is Noah and I am a multi-disciplinary developer with a passion for creating beautiful and functional web and game experiences that will make you say "damn, that's impressive" 🔥.
+My name is Noah and I am a multi-disciplinary developer with a passion for creating beautiful and functional web and game experiences.

 As a web developer, I specialize in building responsive and user-friendly websites using technologies such as HTML, CSS, JavaScript, and various web frameworks.
-Basically, I'm a coding wizard who can make your website look like literal gold.

 Oh, and my favorite color is `#0077FF` lol